-1. Mandatory requirements (see Mandatory Requirements)

-2. Qualifications and relevant experience:

-- Bidders must detail their experience in undertaking similar research projects including any experience undertaking First Nations human resource capacity planning studies. - Bidders must provide the names of individual(s) and/or entities that would be assigned to work on this Project, including a brief (1 page or less) summary of their qualifications and experience as they relate to the Project.
-At least one member of the proposed Project team must have demonstrated experience: - Engaging First Nations groups in collaborative problem identification and solution - Supporting First Nations housing programs with a proven ability to build relationships, inspire trust and deliver results - 3.
-Understanding of the issues - Bidders are asked to provide their understanding and interpretation of the objectives, requirements, and deliverables of this Project. - 4.
-Approach and Methodology: - Bidders must describe how they will approach the Project. - Bidders are asked to identify the expected challenges for this Project and the proposed mitigation strategies. - Bidders shall provide a detailed work plan with timelines. - 5.
-Project cost: - Bidders shall outline their proposed costs and fees for the delivery of services and deliverables under the Project and shall include any assumptions made in determining the fees.
-Proposed costs must include a breakdown that accurately represents the work undertaken. - In addition to the above, in submitting their proposals, Bidders must supply the name, email address and phone number of two (2) customers/clients who have received services similar to those requested in this RFP and who may be contacted as references.
+- 1. Mandatory requirements (see Mandatory Requirements) - 2.
+Qualifications and relevant experience: - Bidders must detail their experience in delivering similar services to other organizations, particularly to non- profits or associations of comparable national scope to the First Nations Housing Professional Association. - Bidders must detail their experience in undertaking human resource capacity planning studies. - Bidders must provide the names of individual(s) who would be assigned to work on this Project, including a brief (1 page or less) summary of their qualifications and experience as they relate to the Project.
+At least one member of the proposed Project team must have demonstrated experience:

+- Engaging First Nations groups in collaborative problem identification and solution - Supporting First Nations housing programs with a proven ability to build relationships, inspire trust and deliver results - Bilingualism (by at least one member of the Bidder's proposed Project team) is considered an asset - 3.
+Understanding of the issues - The Bidder is asked to provide their understanding and interpretation of the objectives, requirements, and deliverables of this Project. - 4.
+Approach and Methodology: - Bidders must describe how they will approach the Project. - Bidders are asked to identify the expected challenges for this Project and the proposed mitigation strategies. - Bidders shall provide a detailed work plan with timelines.

+5. Project cost:

+- Bidders shall outline their proposed costs and fees for the delivery of services and deliverables under the Project and shall include any assumptions made in determining the fees.
+Proposed costs must include a breakdown that accurately represents the work undertaken. - In addition to the above, in submitting their proposals, Bidders must supply the name, email address and phone number of four (4) customers/clients who have received services similar to those requested in this RFP and who may be contacted as references.
 Such services must have been received by Bidder references within the past 5 years.
 Include a short description of the work performed, including how it was similar to the work required under this Project.